MarkLyck/Formula-Stocks-OLD/README.md

 ### Basic Features
 - Access to stock suggestions, based the users plan.
+  - Users will be able to see all stock suggestions for the plans they paid for, these will be updated on a weekly basis.
 - Access to the current Formula Stocks portfolio
+  - Users will have access to the entire Formula Stocks portfolio, this will be updated on a monthly basis.
 - Access to proprietary analysis data on Formula Stocks
+  - On suggested stocks, users can also see some of our proprietary data points we use to analyse stocks.
 - A subscription based information service
+- Free 30 day trial to the Basic plan.

 ### APIs
 - Quandl (stocks API)